francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

-# 🚀 Full-Stack Web Developer & 🛡️ Cybersecurity Student
+# 🚀 Frontend Web Developer & 🛡️ Cybersecurity Student

 Welcome to my GitHub!
-I'm a Full Stack Web Developer with a strong focus on **Frontend Development**, especially with **Vue.js**, and a deep interest in **Cybersecurity**. 😄
+Full Stack Web Developer with a strong focus on **Frontend Development**, especially with **Vue.js**, and a deep interest in **Cybersecurity**. 😄
-I love building intuitive user interfaces and I'm always expanding my skills in secure and modern web development.
+Building intuitive user interfaces and I'm always expanding my skills in secure and modern web development.

 ---